Skip to content

 Try your hand at a classic homemade chocolate ganache.
 Cool and spread over the top, then decorate with dried banana chips or chopped pecans.
 Or, for the simplest topping of all, lightly dust with confectioners’ sugar.

 I made these yummy Frosted Banana Bars recently and shared them with neighbors.
 They were a hit and everyone wanted the recipe.
-A sure sign of a great recipe!
+A sure sign of a great dessert!

 Frosted Banana Bars